-- 7.14 Following review and assessment of the licensee's NARM Closeout Report, the Authority will determine values for the following terms (units in parentheses) for each Risk Sub-Category: - a) NIR{OD} (R£m): the determined total contribution of identified Non-Intervention Risk Changes on the NRO{OR}, with respect to the relevant Risk Sub-Category. - b) CIO{OD} (R£m): the determined Network Risk Outputs from projects Over-Delivery or Under-Delivery elements that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery projects, with respect to the relevant Risk Sub-Category.
-The Over-Delivery or Under-Delivery elements projects within each Risk Sub-Category are grouped to produce an aggregate value for CIO{OD} on a Risk Sub-Category basis.
-CIO{OD} is positive in the case of aggregate Over-Delivery and negative in the case of an aggregate Under-Delivery. - c) CIX{OD} (£m): the determined additional incurred costs or unspent allowances associated with each Over-Delivery or Under-Delivery element's project's full risk output-Network Risk Output that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery-projects, with respect to the relevant Risk Sub-Category.
-The Over-Delivery or Under-Delivery elements projects-within each Risk Sub-Category are grouped to produce an aggregate value for CIX{OD} on a Risk Sub-Category basis.
-CIX{OD} is positive in the case of Over-Delivery and negative in the case of Under-Delivery. - d) NRO{BLAD} (R£m): the Baseline Network Risk Outputs adjusted for NIR{OD} calculated in accordance with Formula 2:
+- 7.12 Following review and assessment of the licensee's NARM Closeout Report, the Authority will determine values for the following terms (units in parentheses) for each Risk Sub-Category: - a) NIROD (R£m): the determined total contribution of identified Non-Intervention Risk Changes on the NROOR, with respect to the relevant Risk Sub-Category. - b) CIOOD (R£m): the determined Network Risk Outputs from Over-Delivery or Under-Delivery elements that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery, with respect to the relevant Risk Sub-Category.
+The Over-Delivery or Under-Delivery elements within each Risk Sub-Category are grouped to produce an aggregate value for CIOOD on a Risk Sub-Category basis.
+CIOOD is positive in the case of aggregate Over-Delivery and negative in the case of an aggregate Under-Delivery. - c) CIXOD (£m): the determined additional incurred costs or unspent allowances associated with each Over-Delivery or Under-Delivery element's Network Risk Output that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery, with respect to the relevant Risk Sub-Category.
+The Over-Delivery or Under-Delivery elements within each Risk Sub-Category are grouped to produce an aggregate value for CIXOD on a Risk Sub-Category basis. - d) NROBLAD (R£m): the Baseline Network Risk Outputs adjusted for NIRoD calculated in accordance with Formula 2: